syncfusion-content/blazor-docs/blazor/timepicker/time-format.md

 # Time Format in Blazor TimePicker Component

+## Display Format

-The time format can be used to specify how the time value is displayed or entered in a `TimePicker` control
+The display format can be used to specify how the time value is displayed or entered in a `TimePicker` control

 By default, the TimePicker's format is based on the culture.
 You can also set the own [Custom Format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) or [Standard Format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) by using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format) property.